eltiempoes/python-lottie/README.md

 * Images
 * Skew transforms (this isn't listed in the unsupported features)
 * Texts
+* Animated layer transforms (not listed as unsupported)

 Things marked as unsupported that I haven't tested: